gimler/pazure/README.md

 ### Globally

-You can run these commands to easily acces `pazure` from anywhere on your system:
+You can run these commands to easily access `pazure` from anywhere on your system:

     $ sudo wget https://github.com/gimler/pazure/raw/master/pazure.phar -O /usr/local/bin/pazure